2008 United States presidential election in Georgia: Analysis

-The large African American turnout was widely attributed to the narrow margin by which McCain carried the state.
+The large African American turnout was widely attributed to the narrower margin by which McCain carried the state.
 However, Obama was unable to improve his percentage amongst white voters.
 According to exit polls, 77% of white voters supported the Republican candidate - the same as in 2004.
 This effectively eliminated Obama's chances of winning the state.

 Of the several independent and third-party candidates who ran for president in 2008, two were from Georgia: former Republican Representative Bob Barr running on the Libertarian Party (who placed third overall in the popular vote in Georgia), and former Democratic Representative Cynthia McKinney running on the Green Party.

 During the same election, incumbent Republican U.S. Senator Saxby Chambliss was held below 50% of the popular vote in a contentious U.S. Senate race against Democrat Jim Martin and Libertarian Allen Buckley.
 Abiding by Georgia law, this led to a runoff election in December between Chambliss and Martin.
 Chambliss brought in 2008 vice presidential nominee Governor Sarah Palin of Alaska to campaign for him and rally the base of the GOP.
 Former President Bill Clinton campaigned on behalf of Martin.
 Turnout was lower than in the general election and African Americans didn't turn out as large as they did in November for Obama, all factors that led up to Chambliss's victory.
 The incumbent was reelected with 57.44% of the vote while Martin received 42.56%.

 During the 2008 U.S. House elections, incumbent Democratic Representatives Jim Marshall (GA-8) and John Barrow (GA-12), each of whom was narrowly re-elected by 1% or less in 2006 despite the pro-Democratic political environment that year, were both re-elected by unexpectedly wide margins despite efforts by Republicans to win both of the districts.
 At the state level, during the same election, Republicans picked up four seats in the Georgia House of Representatives.